HiveProject2021/Hivecoin/whitepaper/README.md

 "Therefore, privacy in an open society requires an anonymous transaction system.
 So far, cash has been such a major system.
 An anonymous transaction system is not a secret transaction system.
 Anonymity systems enable individuals to disclose their identities when and only when needed. ; This is the essence of privacy.”
 (E. Hughes) [12].

-## 11. Additional

-Other projects can use this chain.
-Second layer solutions, particularly those being built for projects which share the code base of Bitcoin can be built on the Hivecoin project.
-RSK, the Lightning Network, confidential transactions, and other scalability improvements, etc. to various open source projects could benefit projects built on this platform.

-## 12. Conclusion
+## 14. Conclusion

 Hivecoin is a platform coin built based on Bitcoin's UTXO [13] model.
 It is impractical to modify the Bitcoin code to add these features, but Hivecoin is a platform based on code branches and releasing newly mined HVN.
 Hivecoin will add a simplified version of smart contracts, assets, rewards, unique assets, messaging, voting, and master nodes.
 The functions of the Hive protocol will be rolled out in phases, and a hard fork upgrade will be carried out as planned.
-The code base is designed to allow users and developers to maintain a secure, decentralized, and tamper-proof network.
+The codebase is designed to allow users and developers to maintain a secure, decentralized, and tamper-proof network.

-The Hivecoin project can also be used as a basis and starting point for projects, second-tier solutions, experiments, and business ideas, which may benefit from a Bitcoin-based code base (with adjustments) or native additional features added to the Hivecoin blockchain .
+The Hivecoin project can also be used as a basis and starting point for projects, second-tier solutions, experiments, and business ideas, which may benefit from a Bitcoin-based codebase (with adjustments) or native additional features added to the Hivecoin blockchain.

-In open source, the power of the crowd can do more work than any one person or organization.
+In open-source, the power of the crowd can do more work than any one person or organization.
 People from all walks of life are welcome to contribute.

-Thank you to the Ravencoin developers again !
+Thank you to the Ravencoin developers again!
 [14].

 ---